ninja888-8/stratum/README.md

 # standalone executable

-navigate to **releases* tab, and download the executable and run!
+navigate to *releases* tab, and download the executable and run!

 # local hosting

-(code located on the local branch of this repository)

-## requirements
-- python 3.8+, flask, chess

-install required packages using
+### stockfish installation:

+from https://github.com/official-stockfish/Stockfish/releases, download the latest version of Stockfish for your operating system, extract, and place it located under engine/stockfish/[stockfish.exe / stockfish-mac / stockfish-linux]

+for mac & linux, run the following command to ensure the file is executable
 ```
-pip install Flask chess
+$ chmod +x [stockfish name]
 ```

-### windows:

-from https://github.com/official-stockfish/Stockfish/releases, download the lastest version of Stockfish and ensure that the stockfish.exe binary is located under engine/stockfish/stockfish.exe

 ## usage
 ```
 $ python3 backend\app.py
 ```
-and simply navigate to localhost (http://127.0.0.1:5000/)

-(warning: game data remains cached in LocalStorage)
+(from the root directory) and you're all set!

 # web playable